Farm Bill Spending

 Four policy areas dominate projected spending under the 2018 Farm Act:

-As prices for several major commodities have fallen from their peaks in 2012-13, premiums and subsidy expenditures have correspondingly dropped, since premium calculations depend in part on expected prices and subsidies are a set percentage of the premium.
-Since their introduction in the 1990s, revenue-based insurance policies have increased to the extent that they represent the largest share of enrolled acres.
+As prices for several major commodities fell from their peaks in 2012-13, premiums and subsidy expenditures correspondingly dropped, since premium calculations depend in part on expected prices and subsidies are a set percentage of the premium.
+With prices rising again in 2021, premiums and subsidies have followed, also fueled by rising use of index insurance policies.
+Following the introduction of revenue-based insurance policies in the 1990s, their use increased to cover the largest share of enrolled acres.
+However, acres insured under rainfall index policies for pasture, rangeland, and forage crops—widely available since 2016.
+Additionally, acres insured under wind index hurricane risk policy endorsements, introduced in 2020, have increased rapidly and now rival revenue-based coverage.

 USDA, Risk Management Agency (RMA) program data are available by crop year and reinsurance year, historical and most-current years.
 Crop insurance-program cost and performance data are available on a crop-year basis.